MileHacker Logo

 Special Weather Considerations

 Addis Ababa's high altitude brings stronger ultraviolet (UV) radiation.
-Sun protection is always prudent, in any season.
-Wear sunscreen, Sunglasses, and a hat even when it's cloudy.
+Sun protection is always wise, regardless of the season.
+Wear sunscreen, Sunglasses, and a hat even on cloudy days.

 In the wet season, rain typically arrives in predictable afternoon bursts.
 Mornings usually offer clear skies, allowing for planned activities ahead of the rains arrive.
-It gets colder significantly in the evening, so always carry a Light jacket or sweater, even if days feel warm.
+Temperatures drop significantly after sunset, so always carry a Light jacket or sweater, even if days feel warm.

 High Season